lost-theory/python-live/README.md

 - Please do *not* sell electronic or printed copies of the book unless you have clearly and prominently mentioned in the description that these copies are *not* from the original author of this book.
 - Attribution *must* be shown in the introductory description and front page of the document by linking back to http://python.swaroopch.com/ and clearly indicating that the original text can be fetched from this location.
 - All the code/scripts provided in this book is licensed under the [3-clause BSD License](http://www.opensource.org/licenses/bsd-license.php) unless otherwise noted.

+## Changes from "A Byte of Python"

+* Python 3 -> Python 2.
+* Cut some beginning chapters and appendices to give us just the essential information about learning the language.
+* Removed files related to the publishing of the book (book.json, etc.).
+* Put Ch.
+11 (Data Structures) ahead of Ch.
+10 (Modules) so we can write a program using simple values, conditions, loops, functions, and lists/dicts without needing to learn about modules yet.
+Ch.
+10 (Modules) will then be our stepping stone to the standard library and writing larger programs.
+* Put Ch.
+14 (IO using files) ahead of Ch.
+13 (OOP) so we can teach files first and then teach OOP on its own as a larger subject.
+* Some small edits and paring down of chapter content to make it easier to teach interactively.
+* Removed example programs (they are available in the original repo [here](https://github.com/swaroopch/byte-of-python/tree/master/programs)).